- Heroin and the brain

 Psychological factors again arise in pain and avoidance.

-You Can Recover With integrated therapy, both the heroin abuse or addiction and mental health condition can be treated.
+With integrated therapy, both the heroin abuse or addiction and mental health condition can be treated.
 Don't delay your recovery.

 - In anxiety and PTSD, experiential avoidance and anxiety sensitivity has been linked to severity of symptomology.